pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147269-4af18ae9-1d89-4f1d-880c-d4c91fe65c31.png)

 # Contract:
-Filtering the ‘Contract’ column, I realized it contained inconsistent values.
-It contains values in 3 format, 2004~2021, free and 23rd July 2020 on loan.
-Thus, conditional formatting was used to achieve clean data.
+Filtering the ‘Contract’ column, I realized it contained inconsistent values which were written in 3 different format, 2004~2021, free and 23rd July 2020 on loan.
+Thus, conditional formatting was used to clean the contract column

 ![image](https://user-images.githubusercontent.com/105908253/226147283-fa47fc2e-94fd-4c45-a5de-b1f923b0497f.png)

 The delimiter was changed from ‘ ~ ’ to ‘ - ‘.
-A conditional formatting was used to separate the players who have active contract (2004-2021) from players on ‘loan’ and players who are ‘free’.
+A conditional formatting was used to separate the players who have active contract (2004-2021), from players on ‘loan’ and players who are ‘free’.
 I further created a custom column to calculate the contract duration of each player.
 The formula below was used.
 =If text.contains([contract],”-“), then Number.From(Text.AfterDelimiter([contract],”-“)) – Number.From(Text.BeforeDelimiter([contract],”-“)), else “No Contract”)

 ![image](https://user-images.githubusercontent.com/105908253/226147303-3220bff9-3a1b-4851-abf9-1646d6d7f790.png)

 # Position:
-The ‘Position’ column consist one or more positions the player has ever played in.
-The ‘position’ column was removed as there’s another column ‘Best Position’ which describe the best position for the player.
-This is best fit for analysis.
+The ‘Position’ column consist one or more positions the player had ever played in.
+The ‘position’ column was removed because another column named ‘Best Position’ which describe the best position for the player exist in the data.
+The Best Position was used in Place of the Position column.

 ![image](https://user-images.githubusercontent.com/105908253/226147384-b139f8ea-75de-4bab-ba8c-1e5a59673a6b.png)

 # Joined:
-The joined column was filtered to see if there are any inconsistencies in the data.
-The data has consistent data and the correct data type (date).
+The joined column was filtered to see if there are any inconsistencies value in the data.
+The data were consistent and had the correct data type (date).

 ![image](https://user-images.githubusercontent.com/105908253/226147391-477a3376-8ca7-4c0e-9111-9b3426973c23.png)